Two-stroke engine: Piston-controlled inlet port

-Reed inlet valve
+Reed-inlet valve

 A Cox Babe Bee 0.049 in3 reed valve engine, disassembled, uses glow-plug ignition.
 Its mass is 64 g.

 The reed valve is a simple but highly effective form of check valve commonly fitted in the intake tract of the piston-controlled port.
 It allows asymmetric intake of the fuel charge, improving power and economy, while widening the power band.
 Such valves are widely used in motorcycle, ATV, and marine outboard engines.

-Rotary inlet valve
+Rotary-inlet valve

 The intake pathway is opened and closed by a rotating member.
 A familiar type sometimes seen on small motorcycles is a slotted disk attached to the crankshaft, which covers and uncovers an opening in the end of the crankcase, allowing charge to enter during one portion of the cycle (called a disc valve).

-Another form of rotary inlet valve used on two-stroke engines employs two cylindrical members with suitable cutouts arranged to rotate one within the other - the inlet pipe having passage to the crankcase only when the two cutouts coincide.
+Another form of rotary inlet valve used on two-stroke engines employs two cylindrical members with suitable cutouts arranged to rotate one within the otherthe inlet pipe having passage to the crankcase only when the two cutouts coincide.
 The crankshaft itself may form one of the members, as in most glow-plug model engines.
 In another version, the crank disc is arranged to be a close-clearance fit in the crankcase, and is provided with a cutout that lines up with an inlet passage in the crankcase wall at the appropriate time, as in Vespa motor scooters.

 The advantage of a rotary valve is that it enables the two-stroke engine's intake timing to be asymmetrical, which is not possible with piston-port type engines.
 The piston-port type engine's intake timing opens and closes before and after top dead center at the same crank angle, making it symmetrical, whereas the rotary valve allows the opening to begin and close earlier.

 Rotary valve engines can be tailored to deliver power over a wider speed range or higher power over a narrower speed range than either a piston-port or reed-valve engine.
 Where a portion of the rotary valve is a portion of the crankcase itself, of particular importance, no wear should be allowed to take place.